booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A3/README.md

      (you connected to webspace of exercise A.3)
      ```

+   * Optional steps:
+      - In some usecases you need your certificate in a keystore (in PKCS12 format).
+To place the server certificate plus it's private key in a (newly created) PKCS12 keystore:
+        `openssl pkcs12 -export -in server.crt -inkey server.key -out server.keystore.pkcs12`
+        (make sure you remember the keystore password you are setting here)
+      - To display the content of the keystore:
+        `openssl pkcs12 -in server.keystore.pkcs12 -nodes`
+      - A truststore in PKCS12 format (containing the certificate only, no private key) can be created pretty much the same way:
+        `openssl pkcs12 -export -in ca/cacert.pem -nokeys -out ca/truststore.ca.pkcs12`

 ## Conclusion

    * You are working with two different Certificates now: The server certificate and the CA certificate.
    * The server certificate is needed on the server only - no need to put it onto the truststore of the client.
-   * The client has the CA certificate in it's truststore.
+   * The client has the CA certificate in it's truststore only.
    * If you need to change the server certificate (at the end of it's lifetime) it's a task on the server only: The client does not need to change anything.